botlabs-gg/yagpdb-docs/commands/all-commands.md

 ### Globalrl

-Tests the global ratelimit functionality
+Tests the global ratelimit functionality.
+Bot Owner Only

 **Usage:**